 Rights and responsibilities – residential care and home care

-For people receiving Commonwealth funded aged care services, your rights are protected under the Charter of Recipients’ Rights and Responsibilities in Residential Care and Charter of Care Recipients’ Rights and Responsibilities in Home Care.
+For people receiving Australian Government funded aged care services, your rights are protected under the Charter of Recipients’ Rights and Responsibilities in Residential Care and Charter of Care Recipients’ Rights and Responsibilities in Home Care.

 Standards of care

 Aged care homes that receive a subsidy from the Australian Government have to meet Accreditation Standards.
 These standards are part of the legislation and set out the quality of care that must be provided to consumers.
 Our role as the Aged Care Quality and Safety Commission (the Commission) is to hold aged care providers accountable to the accreditation standards.

 Any person can make a complaint to the Commission about an Australian Government funded aged care provider, including care recipients, family members, friends, staff, volunteers or professionals.
 Complaints may relate to any aspect of service including care, choice of activities, discrimination, catering, communication or the physical environment.

 Complaints about the aged care service can be made by:

 There are services available to help people make a complaint.
 You have the right to an independent advocate to support you when you raise an issue with us or the service provider at any stage of the complaint process, and people can raise a concern with the help of an interpreter or translation services.